-Certain assets that are non-reportable on the FAFSA are reportable on the CSS/Financial Aid PROFILE.
-Using such non-reportable assets to shelter assets on the FAFSA will not be effective at sheltering the assets on the PROFILE.
+The CSS Profile has different asset reporting requirements than the FAFSA.
+If you are applying (or attending) a school that requires the submission of the CSS Profile for financial aid awards, you will need to provide the required information.
+Certain assets that are non-reportable on the FAFSA are reportable on the CSS Profile.
 Examples include small businesses owned and controlled by the family, the family home, and a family farm.
-All college savings plans which name you as a beneficiary are reported as assets on the PROFILE, even if the accounts are owned by someone other than you or your parents.
+All college savings plans which name you as a beneficiary are reported as assets on the CSS Profile, even if the accounts are owned by someone other than you or your parents.

 Investments in some non-reportable assets must be made in cash, requiring the sale of the investments before shifting the funds into a non-reportable asset.
-This may result in capital gains, which might be reportable as income on the FAFSA and PROFILE, depending on the timing.
+This may result in capital gains, which might be reportable as income on the FAFSA and CSS Profile, depending on the timing.

-Income and distributions from a non-reportable asset are reported as taxable or untaxed income on the FAFSA and CSS/Financial Aid PROFILE.
+Income and distributions from a non-reportable asset are reported as taxable or untaxed income on the FAFSA and CSS Profile.

 For example, grandparent-owned 529 plans are not reported as an asset on the FAFSA, but any distributions from a grandparent-owned 529 plan will be reported as untaxed income to the beneficiary (you, the student) on next year’s FAFSA.
 This can have an impact on eligibility for need-based aid, as student taxable and untaxable income can reduce aid by up to half of the amount of the distribution.